Skip to content

 }

 Tokens are baked into the Docker image.
-Anyone with access to your Docker image can extract the token using docker inspect.
+Anyone with access to the image can extract the token via docker inspect.

 Troubleshooting Authentication